 The topography of the centre is generally flat, with Sailors Bay Road running along the ridge-line.
 The built form character of the centre is generally a two to four storey street frontage.
-While the eastern side of the centre has a smaller lot pattern, the western side of the centre is characterised by larger lots and a bulkier built form.
+While the eastern side of the centre has a smaller lot pattern, the western side of the centre is

+Northbridge Sketch Perspective - Artist impression looking south over a new public open space towards Northbridge Plaza. characterised by larger lots and a bulkier built form.
 Some recent examples of shop top housing exist in the centre.